Radiated1cy/Evolved/README.md

 - Day Cycle - days and nights are longer.
 (48 minutes and 24 minutes)
 - Transportation - minecarts, boats, and horses all have been enhanced for easier gameplay.
 - Images/Music - you can upload custom paintings and music discs.
-- Create Mod - build incredible technology with create.
+- Trade - setup shops and trade with villagers or other people.
 - Combat - enhanced combat for a more satisfiying experience.
-- Enchants - most enchants are disabled and replaced with a few unique and fun ones.
+- Equipment - backpacks, maces, and other weapons and items.
+- Enchants - completely overhauled enchanting, no more overpowered enchants, no more villager enslavement.
-- Durablity - durablity is disabled, enchanting costs materials to balance.
+- Durability - durability is disabled, enchanting costs materials to balance.
 - Host Worlds - add friends in the multiplayer tab, and then open your world to friends.
+- Elytra - to use rocket boosting with elytras you need to have killed the ender dragon once.
 - Voice Chat - talk to people in game.
-- Visual Enhancements - water effects, enhanced cloud graphics, enhanced fog graphics.
+- Visual Enhancements - water effects, enhanced cloud graphics, new mob animations.
 - Audio Enhancements - ambient sounds in biomes, reverb and echo's in large spaces.
 - Teams - get friends in your guild and explore the world together.